actris/data-management-plan/DMP/initial-DMP.md

 ### Appendix 1: List of ACTRIS variables and recommended methodology
 [List of ACTRIS variables and recommended methodology](https://folk.nilu.no/~richard/actris-ri-variables/Appendix_I_ACTRIS-RI_variables_21February2018.xlsx)

+*Additional information:* During ACTRIS-2, e.g. the aerosol and cloud databases will be augmented with new classification products developed through the combination of existing sensors with additional instrumentation; and products providing information about aerosol layering and typing, together with advanced products derived from long term series or special case analyses.
+In addition, new parameters utilizing these products will also be prepared, and standardized pre processed lidar data and NRT optical property profiles will be available.

 ### Appendix 2: List of ACTRIS level 3 data products
 [List of ACTRIS level 3 data products](https://folk.nilu.no/~richard/actris-ri-variables/Appendix_II_ACTRIS-RI_level3_variables_21February2018.xlsx)